 WHEREAS, state legislatures have the duty to limit both public and private infringements of private entities' rights to the use and enjoyment of physical and intellectual property on matters within the authority of the legislatures, and to oppose such violations on matters without their authority; and

 WHEREAS, that governmental takings of either physical or intellectual property for nonpublic uses or purposes, and governmental abrogation of physical or intellectual property rights without compensation, and illegal use of physical or intellectual property by private entities, are violations of the fundamental rights of the owners of physical and intellectual property:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That the Legislature of the State of Mississippi work to restore, protect and enhance intellectual and physical property rights by reviewing present law and pending legislation.

 BE IT FURTHER RESOLVED, That we hereby instruct the Senate and House of Representatives to restore, protect and enhance intellectual and physical property rights in present federal law, pending federal legislation and all trade agreements.

-BE IT FURTHER RESOLVED, That this resolution be presented to the Vicksburg High School senior government class "We The People..." competition team, teacher-sponsor Sherry Fisher, and that copies be made available to members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be transmitted to the State of Mississippi's Congressional Delegation and the President of the United States, and be made available to the Capitol Press Corps.